Antihistamine: H_{1}-antihistamines

 H_{1}-antihistamines refer to compounds that inhibit the activity of the H_{1} receptor.
 Since the H_{1} receptor exhibits constitutive activity, H_{1}-antihistamines can be either neutral receptor antagonists or inverse agonists.
 Normally, histamine binds to the H_{1} receptor and heightens the receptor's activity; the receptor antagonists work by binding to the receptor and blocking the activation of the receptor by histamine; by comparison, the inverse agonists bind to the receptor and both block the binding of histamine, and reduce its constitutive activity, an effect which is opposite to histamine's.
 Most antihistamines are inverse agonists at the H_{1} receptor, but it was previously thought that they were antagonists.

 Clinically, H_{1}-antihistamines are used to treat allergic reactions and mast cell-related disorders.
 Sedation is a common side effect of H_{1}-antihistamines that readily cross the blood–brain barrier; some of these drugs, such as diphenhydramine and doxylamine, may therefore be used to treat insomnia.
-H_{1}-antihistamines can also reduce inflammation, since the expression of NF-κB, the transcription factor the regulates inflammatory processes, is promoted by both the receptor's constitutive activity and agonist (i.e., histamine) binding at the H_{1} receptor.
+H_{1}-antihistamines can also reduce inflammation, since the expression of NF-κB, the transcription factor that regulates inflammatory processes, is promoted by both the receptor's constitutive activity and agonist (i.e., histamine) binding at the H_{1} receptor.

 A combination of these effects, and in some cases metabolic ones as well, leads to most first-generation antihistamines having analgesic-sparing (potentiating) effects on opioid analgesics and to some extent with non-opioid ones as well.
 The most common antihistamines utilized for this purpose include hydroxyzine, promethazine (enzyme induction especially helps with codeine and similar prodrug opioids), phenyltoloxamine, orphenadrine, and tripelennamine; some may also have intrinsic analgesic properties of their own, orphenadrine being an example.

 Second-generation antihistamines cross the blood–brain barrier to a much lesser extent than the first-generation antihistamines.
 They minimize sedatory effects due to their focused effect on peripheral histamine receptors.
 However, with high doses, second-generation antihistamines begin to act on the central nervous system and thus can induce drowsiness when ingested in higher quantities.